o3de/o3de.org/content/docs/welcome-guide/setup/installing-linux.md

 Setting up o3de (2111_1) ...
 ```

+When installation is complete, you can find **Project Manager** and other tools in `<install-directory>/bin/Linux/profile/Default`.

-1. Project Manager can be located in `/opt/O3DE/<version>/bin/Linux/profile/Default/o3de`.
-Can be launched by invoking it from the shell, example:
+Example of launching Project Manager from the shell:
 ```shell
 /opt/O3DE/2111_1/bin/Linux/profile/Default/o3de
 ```